Dome vs Bullet Cameras: A Side-by-Side

 Whether safeguarding personal property or maintaining order in commercial spaces, selecting the right security camera is crucial.
-Dome and Bullet cameras stand out among the myriad camera types due to their unique designs and wide range of applications.
+Both types of security cameras offer distinct advantages and limitations that can significantly impact their effectiveness in different scenarios.
 Dome security cameras, with their sleek hemispherical design, offer enhanced concealment and vandal resistance.
-On the other hand, Bullet security cameras, with their elongated shape and clear directional focus, excel in long-range and adjustable monitoring.
+Bullet security cameras, with their elongated shape and clear directional focus, excel in long-range and adjustable monitoring.
 How do you choose between them when faced with specific needs?

 What are Dome Security Cameras?